theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 ## Repaginate

-We will use the accompanying file `repaginate.tex`{.bash}.
-We start with the scanned pdf's that need repagination in the same directory as `repaginate.tex`{.bash}.
-We then make any necessary changes to the `repaginate.tex`{.bash} file.
+We will use the accompanying file `repaginate.tex`{.markdown}.
+We start with the scanned pdf's that need repagination in the same directory as `repaginate.tex`{.markdown}.
+We then make any necessary changes to the `repaginate.tex`{.markdown} file.

-If the original file is Beck's translation of the *Hymns on the Church* with the filename `beck_1960.pdf`{.bash}, then we first examine the scan to determine the absolute page numbers of each section requiring distinct pagination:
+If the original file is Beck's translation of the *Hymns on the Church* with the filename `beck_1960.pdf`{.markdown}, then we first examine the scan to determine the absolute page numbers of each section requiring distinct pagination:

 - 1-6 should be numbered i-vi
 - 7-end should be numbered 7-146

-In `repaginate.tex`{.bash} we comment out lines 38-39 because we don't need any cover pages.
-Then, we change line 54 to include pages 1-6, and the filename to `sources/beck_1960.pdf`{.bash}.
-We change line 57 to include the rest of the pages 7-end using the string `7-`{.bash}.
-Once again we must update the filename to `sources/beck_1960.pdf`{.bash}.
+In `repaginate.tex`{.markdown} we comment out lines 38-39 because we don't need any cover pages.
+Then, we change line 54 to include pages 1-6, and the filename to `sources/beck_1960.pdf`{.markdown}.
+We change line 57 to include the rest of the pages 7-end using the string `7-`{.markdown}.
+Once again we must update the filename to `sources/beck_1960.pdf`{.markdown}.
 This will compile a new pdf with the specified pages, using the specified page labels.

 The final compilation results from the following command: